sergeyprokhorenko/Base64UUID/README.md

 ### 4.2.
 Encoding Process

 To encode the standard 36-character hexadecimal format into a Base64UUID string:
-1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary representation.
-It is RECOMMENDED to validate UUIDs unless they are originally in 128-bit binary format.
-In a SQL query, if conversion is not possible or validation is unsuccessful, the encoder MUST return NULL.
+1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary value.
+Validation of the UUID is RECOMMENDED unless they are originally in 128-bit binary format.
+In a SQL query, if conversion or validation fails, the encoder MUST return NULL.
-2. Prepend the 4-bit prefix '0100' to the entire 128-bit UUID, forming a 132-bit value.
-This prefix will ensure the encoded string starts with a letter
+3. Prepend the 4-bit prefix '0100' to the entire 128-bit UUID, forming a 132-bit value.
+This prefix ensures the encoded string starts with a letter.
-3. Divide the 132-bit value into 22 groups of 6 bits.
+4. Split the 132-bit value into 22 groups of 6 bits.
-4. Map each 6-bit group to a character from the Base64UUID alphabet.
+5. Map each 6-bit group to a character from the Base64UUID alphabet.
-5. Concatenate the characters to form the final 22-character Base64UUID string.
+6. Concatenate these characters to produce the final 22-character Base64UUID string.

 ### 4.3.
 Decoding Process

 To decode a Base64UUID string back to its standard 36-character hexadecimal format:
-1. Decode the 22-character Base64UUID string to obtain a 132-bit value.
+1. Decode the 22-character Base64UUID string to retrieve a 132-bit value.
 Base64UUID string validation is RECOMMENDED.
-In a SQL query, if decoding is not possible or validation is unsuccessful, the decoder MUST return NULL
+In a SQL query, if decoding or validation fails, the decoder MUST return NULL.
-2. Convert the 128 least significant bits back into the standard 36-character hexadecimal format of UUID
+2. Convert the 128 least significant bits back into the standard 36-character hexadecimal format of UUID.

 ## 5. Base64UUID Encoding Examples